BSPN-TV/swarm_plan/README.md

 Swarm's introduction video has been read by more than one million people.

 People who love blockchain and have own understanding of blockchain ecological construction.

 -------------------
-# Lu:
+### Lu
 GuIAn New district Dou Dian Dou Technology Co., Ltd CEO.Co-founder of Darkmistlabs

 Technology developer, technology management.